Whanganui’s proud rowing history comes to life in this legendary long distance single sculling race!

-The ‘Billy Webb’ is proud to be the only public event held in the Whanganui region that hosts Olympic and World Champions.
+The ‘Billy Webb’ is proud to be the only public sports event held in the Whanganui region that as hosted Olympic and World Champions.

 Racing on our countries longest navigable river – Te awa o Whanganui – is a must do experience for all water sport lovers.
-The ‘Billy Webb’ is open to rowers of any age or experience to have the opportunity to race against World and Olympic Champions!
+The ‘Billy Webb’ is open to rowers of any age or experience to have the opportunity to race!
 It is a truly unique experience for competitors and spectators alike.
-There are cash prizes for age group winners, ‘Greg Hall’ waka glass trophies for the Elite Men’s and ‘Katie Brown’ glass whisps for the Elite Women’s winners.
+There are cash prizes up for grabs, plus Men’s and Women’s Open Winners have their names engraved alongside previous winners on the ‘Greg Hall’ waka glass trophie and ‘Katie Brown’ glass whisps for the Elite Women’s winners.

 The Whanganui Rowing Association is a not-for-profit organisation that exists to facilitate the development and sustainability of rowing in the Whanganui region.
 To achieve these goals the organisation relies on grant and corporate funding support.